Chapter 691 Electric Dragonfly Project

 Where: The Los Alamos Airport

-When: Started in 2022 with a completion scheduled for 2024
+When: Started in 2022

 Why: To get young people interested in aviation and STEM